Westeford/Google-Translated-Banjo-Kazooie/README.txt

 WHAT THIS IS
 A text + texture chaos remix of Banjo-Kazooie created by iterative Google Translate passes.
+It's like Book of Mario but for Banjo Kazooie.

 PATCH FORMAT
 - [BPS] created with FLIPS  or  [XDELTA] created with xdelta3